 Here’s a great resource.
 The VLRC directory indexes thousands of the best up to date academic information websites you can find.

 Do you need to access encyclopedic information?
-Then Classic Encyclopedia is the site for you.
+Then Encyclopedia.com is the site for you.
 Find information on a wide range of topics.

 If you’re looking for savvy tech tips, then this article is a resource to check out.
 It’ll provide you with all the information tips you need to get by.

-Windows XP still remains as one of the most popular operating systems.
+Windows Vista still remains as one of the most popular operating systems.
 This page containing tips and tricks helps users make the most of the system.

 This is a very comprehensive computer tips website geared for average users.
 The site contains over 3,820 neat tips that’ll help you become more productive in using computers, digital cameras, and everything tech-related.